Committees

 Site Stewards.
 The Site Stewardship Committee’s mission is to guide the planning, implementation and management of Mishkan Shalom's outdoor environment in keeping with the congregation’s founding principles.
 Just as the building incorporates, reflects and enables prayer, study, acts of caring and repair of the world, so the site, as an extension of the building, is infused with these same core values.
 Both the ultimate form that the site takes and the process of developing it are understood as embodying these founding ideals.

 Weekend in the Woods.
-Our annual retreat weekend at Camp JRF in the Poconos is an amazing getaway for Mishkaners of all ages and stages.
+Our annual retreat weekend in the Poconos is an amazing getaway for Mishkaners of all ages and stages.
 We celebrate Shabbat in the open air, enjoy a wide range of activities, from singing 'round the campfire — with s'mores, of course! — sports, crafts, swimming and boating on the lake to Happy Hour, "No Talent" Show, hike to the waterfall...and more.
 Or, nothing at all...you get to choose the right balance of activity and relaxation for you!
 Read what your fellow Mishkaners have to say about it, and find all the details, including Registration, on our webpage.

-20s and 30s Group.
+Young Adults of Mishkan Shalom (YAMS).
 This group gathers members and prospective members in their 20s and 30s to build community at Mishkan through social and spiritual events.
 We hope you will join us!

 Upcoming Events